-Pressure-assisted toilets have come a long way over the years, with improvements in efficiency and noise reduction.
-Unlike standard gravity-fed toilets that depend on the force of gravity to flush when water is released from the tank, a pressure-assisted toilet uses compressed air to significantly bolster the flushing power.
-The result is that you get a powerful flush with less water—about 1.1 to 1.4 gallons per flush (gpf)—compared to 1.6 gpf on a standard new toilet or 5 to 6 gpf on many old toilets.
+Pressure-assisted toilets have come a long way over the years, with improvements in both flushing efficiency and noise reduction.
+Unlike standard gravity-fed toilets that depend on the force of gravity to flush when water is released from the tank, a pressure-assisted toilet uses compressed air to significantly boost the flushing power.
+The result is that you get a powerful flush with less water—about 1.1 to 1.4 gallons per flush (gpf)—compared to 1.6 gpf on a standard new toilet or 3.
+5 to 5 gpf on many old toilets.

 How a Pressure-Assisted Toilet Works

 Pressure-assisted toilets look just like standard gravity-fed toilets...until you look inside the tank: Instead of a pool of water, there's just a sealed, plastic pressure tank.
 Inside the tank is water and air.
 As the tank fills with water during a refill cycle, the air inside the tank is compressed—merely by the power of the water pressure in the home's water supply.

 When the toilet is flushed, the tank releases the water that's under pressure, creating a forceful blast into the toilet bowl, sort of like blowing water from a straw.
 The tank refills with air as the water is ejected.
 At the end of the flush, a fill valve automatically opens to refill the pressure tank with water, just like with a standard toilet.

 The pressure-assisted design creates a strong flow of water that cleans the bowl better, removes waste better, and flushes more completely than a typical gravity-fed system.
 According to some estimates, pressure-assisted toilets also can flush 50 percent farther than gravity toilets, resulting in cleaner waste pipes and less chance of clogs down the road.